Skip to content

 Recommended order:

-3. Use related wiki/ pages when compiled views are insufficient, stale, disputed, or the task needs multi-hop synthesis.
+4. Use related documents/ sections or wiki/ pages when compiled views are insufficient, stale, disputed, or the task needs multi-hop synthesis.

-6. If a compiled/ source map points to stale, disputed, or missing sources, return warnings instead of answering silently.
+7. If a source map points to stale, disputed, or missing sources, return warnings instead of answering silently.

 Compile-aware output